luhuimao/morgan/book/src/data-plane-fanout.md

 # Data Plane Fanout

-A Solana cluster uses a multi-layer mechanism called *data plane fanout* to broadcast transaction blobs to all nodes in a very quick and efficient manner.
+A Morgan cluster uses a multi-layer mechanism called *data plane fanout* to broadcast transaction blobs to all nodes in a very quick and efficient manner.
 In order to establish the fanout, the cluster divides itself into small collections of nodes, called *neighborhoods*.
 Each node is responsible for